-R # Time VRF Violation Severity Levels (CIP-010-2) Horizon Lower VSL Moderate VSL High VSL Severe VSL Transient Cyber Assets and Removable Media, but failed to document authorization for Transient Cyber Assets managed by the Responsible Entity according to CIP-010-2, Requirement R4, Attachment 1, Section 1.2.
-(R4) CIP-010-2, Requirement R4, Attachment 1, Sections 1.3, 1.4, and 1.5.
-(R4) OR The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to document mitigation of software vulnerabilities or mitigation for the introduction of malicious code for Transient Cyber Assets managed by a party other than the Responsible Entity according to CIP-010- 2, Requirement R4, Attachment 1, Entity according to CIP-010-2, Requirement R4, Attachment 1, Sections 1.3, 1.4, and 1.5.
-(R4) OR The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to implement mitigation of software vulnerabilities or mitigation for the introduction of malicious code for Transient Cyber Assets managed by a party other than the Responsible Entity according to CIP- 010-2, Requirement
+R# Time Violation Severity Levels (CIP-010-3) Horizon Lower VSL Moderate VSL High VSL Severe VSL Transient Cyber Assets and Removable Media, but failed to document authorization for Transient Cyber Assets managed by the Responsible Entity according to CIP-010-3, Requirement R4, Attachment 1, Section 1.2.
+(R4) Attachment 1, Sections 1.3 and 1.4.
+(R4) OR The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to document mitigation of software vulnerabilities or mitigation for the introduction of malicious code for Transient Cyber Assets managed by a party other than the Responsible Entity according to CIP-010- 3, Requirement R4, Attachment 1, Sections 2.1 and 2.2.
+(R4) Requirement R4, Attachment 1, Sections 1.3 and 1.4.
+(R4) OR The Responsible Entity documented its plan(s) for Transient Cyber Assets and Removable Media, but failed to implement mitigation of software vulnerabilities or mitigation for the introduction of malicious code for Transient Cyber Assets managed by a party other than the Responsible Entity according to CIP- 010-3, Requirement R4, Attachment 1,

-VRF Violation Severity Levels (CIP-010-2) Horizon Lower VSL Moderate VSL High VSL Severe VSL Sections 2.1, 2.2, and 2.3.
-(R4) R4, Attachment 1, Sections 2.1, 2.2, and 2.3.
+R # Time VRF Violation Severity Levels (CIP-010-3) Horizon Lower VSL Moderate VSL High VSL Severe VSL Sections 2.1 and 2.2.
 (R4)